 The Four Levels of Financial Analytics Explained

-The cleaner way to understand analytics in financial industry work is to think like you're planning a road trip.
-First you check where you are.
-Then you ask why traffic formed.
-Then you estimate what conditions you'll face ahead.
-Finally, you choose the best route.
+Say "analytics" and most people picture a dashboard.
+That's only the first layer.
+The cleaner way to understand analytics in financial industry work is to think like you're planning a road trip: first you check where you are, then you ask why traffic formed, then you estimate the conditions ahead, then you choose the best route.
 Finance works the same way.

 Descriptive analytics

-For a CEF, descriptive analytics includes current loan balances, past-due amounts, investor note balances, accrued interest, construction draw activity, and cash position.
-It turns raw transactions into usable financial facts.
+The starting point.
+It answers what happened.
+For a CEF, that's current loan balances, past-due amounts, investor note balances, accrued interest, construction draw activity, and cash position — raw transactions turned into usable financial facts.
 Good descriptive reporting is accurate, timely, and consistent across departments.
+Without this layer, every layer above it is guesswork.

 Diagnostic analytics

-Suppose delinquency rises in one slice of the portfolio.
-Diagnostic work helps you determine whether the issue is tied to borrower type, geography, payment timing, underwriting exceptions, construction delays, or internal servicing gaps.
-Through this process, finance teams stop reacting to symptoms and start understanding causes.
+This asks why it happened.
+Say delinquency rises in one slice of the portfolio.
+Diagnostic work tells you whether it's tied to borrower type, geography, payment timing, underwriting exceptions, construction delays, or internal servicing gaps.
+That's how a finance team stops reacting to symptoms and starts understanding causes.

 Predictive analytics

-A CEF can use historical payment patterns, maturity schedules, draw activity, and cash movements to anticipate future pressure points.
-That might mean spotting borrowers that deserve early outreach, or seeing a liquidity pinch before several investor redemptions hit at once.
+This asks what's likely to happen next.
+A CEF can use historical payment patterns, maturity schedules, draw activity, and cash movements to anticipate pressure points — spotting borrowers that deserve early outreach, or seeing a liquidity pinch before several investor redemptions land at once.

 Prescriptive analytics

-This is the action layer.
-It helps leadership decide whether to tighten underwriting in one segment, change reporting cadence, adjust liquidity reserves, review investor concentration, or escalate follow-up on specific accounts.
+This asks what should we do.
+It's the action layer: tighten underwriting in one segment, change reporting cadence, adjust liquidity reserves, review investor concentration, or escalate follow-up on specific accounts.

 Here's the framework in plain terms.